5ufyan/MERN/README.md

 Created a Quiz App of Arthemetic Operations using JS

-Created a Periodic Table only html
+Created a Periodic Table only html and inline css